Effiong06/kigali_city_services_and_places/README.md

 **Architectural Structure**
 ______________________________________

 *The project follows a Clean Architecture approach to ensure the code is maintainable and testable.
-The lib/ directory is organized as follows:*
+The lib/ directory is organized into five primary layers:*

-  core/: Global constants, app themes, and shared utility classes (including the custom LatLng fix).

-  services/: The Data Layer.
-Contains FirestoreService and AuthService to handle all backend communication.

-  models/: Data entities (e.g., ServiceListing) that define how Kigali services are structured in the app.
+ models/: The Data Layer.
+Defines data entities (e.g., ServiceListing) that structure how Kigali services are represented in the app.

+ services/: The Infrastructure Layer.
+Contains FirestoreService and AuthService to handle all backend communication and API calls.

  providers/: The State Management Layer.
-Logic for managing app state and notifying the UI of data changes.
+Contains the logic for managing app state and notifying the UI of data changes (using Provider/Riverpod).

-  screens/: The Presentation Layer.
-Flutter widgets and UI components for Home, Details, and Auth views.
+ screens/: The Presentation Layer (Pages).
+High-level Flutter widgets that represent entire views, such as Home, Details, and Auth screens.

+ widgets/: The Presentation Layer (Components).
+Reusable UI components and smaller building blocks used across multiple screens to keep the code DRY.
 _______________________________________________________________________________________________________________

 **Firestore Database Structure**